Want to protect your identity?

 Discover ClearScore Protect

 The internet is huge.
 What you use in your everyday life are the visible parts of the web – sites that can be found via search engines like Google.
-There are essentially 3 layers to the web.
+However, there are essentially three layers to the web.

 For most of us, the internet consists of whatever we can find on Google.
 This is known as the surface web and it’s only a small percentage of what’s actually out there.